codempireio/code-style/docs/react/files.md

 ### `src/components`

-> Components (with local constants, typings) that are shared over several screens;
+> Components (with local constants, typings) that are shared over several screens, always without redux or api;

 ```
    /components